 The rice diet is a calorie deficit diet to lose weight.
 At first, the daily calories are 800 (which is also called the detox period).

 Then the calorie count becomes 1000 per day until desired weight is reached.
-Grains, fruits, and vegetables can be consumed in this diet.
+We can consume grains, fruits, and vegetables in this diet.

-However, experts say that this diet is not as recommended, it focuses on high carbohydrate intake with a medium glycemic index.
-In addition to that, protein fat, and other vitamins are not being consumed and might end up putting the person into a malnutrition state if this is done over a long period (weeks).
+However, experts say that this diet is not as recommended.
+It focuses on high carbohydrate intake with a medium glycemic index.
+In addition to that, protein, fat, and other vitamins are not consumed and might put the person into a malnutrition state if this is done over a long period (weeks).
 Therefore, the rice diet is not a long-term diet.

 It is important to note that the minimal calorie intake in normal balanced diets is 1600.

-For people who are active during their daily life, work, study, workout and they want to lose weight, this diet is not as recommended in the long term.
-This diet has shown to be effective in hypertensive patients because it is also considered a low-fat low-sodium diet.
+People who are active during their daily lives, work, study, workout, and want to lose weight.
+This diet has shown to be effective in hypertensive patients because it is also considered a low-fat, low-sodium diet.
+This diet is not as recommended in the long term.
 However, now there are medications to treat hypertension.

-However, again as mentioned in the rice diet these diets are highly restrictive and may lead to malnutrition states.
+However, as mentioned in the rice diet, these diets are highly restrictive and may lead to malnutrition.

 Barely is recommended for babies because it is high in fibers, minerals, and vitamins.
-It is very versatile and can be made into soup or a blended consistent food mixed with other nutritive foods like fruits.
+It is versatile and can be made into soup or a blended consistent food mixed with other nutritional foods like fruits.

 Rice, on the other hand, is considered to be filling for babies.
-It will make the baby feel full faster however, this might lead to the baby not eating the full meal which leads to missing out on the complete nutrients.
-It is safe to give your baby rice, however, keep it in moderate to low serving sizes.
+It will make the baby feel full faster.
+However, this might lead to the baby not eating the whole meal, which leads to missing out on the complete nutrients.
+It is safe to give your baby rice, however, keep it in moderate to small serving sizes.

-Consumption of barley on a moderate and regular basis in men and women who have mild hypercholesterolemia has been shown to reduce LDL levels.
-Thus, decreasing risks of cardiovascular diseases.
+Consumption of barley on a moderate and regular basis in men and women with mild hypercholesterolemia has been shown to reduce LDL levels.
+Thus, decreasing the risks of cardiovascular diseases.
 (1)

 It is important to note that consumption of white rice in moderate amounts does not correlate with developing cardiovascular diseases.
 (2)

 Long-term consumption of barley has led to decreased blood glucose levels.
-This is mostly explained by reduced absorption of glucose due to the high fiber content of barley.
+This is mainly explained by reduced absorption of glucose due to the high fiber content of barley.
 (3)